DimaShlapak9/DimaShlapak9/README.md

 ## About me
 > My name is Dima, and I believe that quality assurance is the profession in which I excel and continue to reach new heights.
 I have experience in testing web applications and mobile games, as well as strong analytical and problem solving skills.
 I am a team player who enjoys working collaboratively to create high quality software solutions that meet the needs of customers and end users.

+> [!NOTE]
+> My name is Dima, and I believe that quality assurance is the profession in which I excel and continue to reach new heights.
+I have experience in testing web applications and mobile games, as well as strong analytical and problem solving skills.
+I am a team player who enjoys working collaboratively to create high quality software solutions that meet the needs of customers and end users.

 # Portfolio

 ### Bug-reports